-The first two stages of the criminal procedure in Romania are: the criminal investigation and the trial.
+The stages of criminal proceedings in Romania are: prosecution, preliminary chamber, trial and enforcement of the criminal decisions that have become final.
 During the criminal investigation, the criminal investigation bodies, under the supervision of the public prosecutor, investigate the case, gathering evidence in order to find the offender.
-At the end of the criminal investigation, the police send the case to the public prosecutor’s office, together with all the data and evidence collected in the file.
-After receiving the file, the case prosecutor examines the case and decides whether it is to proceed to the next phase, i.e. trial, or whether the file should be closed.
+At the end of the criminal investigation, the police refer the case to the public prosecutor’s office, together with all the data and evidence collected in the file.
+After receiving the file, the case prosecutor examines the case and decides whether it is to proceed to trial, or whether the file should be closed.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.